Summer 2014, two-week course, July 14–25

 In this graphic design course students explore the arts and architecture of Siena and create an uppercase typeface inspired by an aspect of the city.
 Students will learn traditional Roman letterform proportions and foundation concepts in font design.

 Lectures on the history of typography, Italy’s contribution to the evolution of the Latin alphabet, traditional letterform proportions, and experimental typography will augment the course.
 A majority of the work will be done off of the computer (with a brush and gauche) giving students the opportunity to refine their craftsmanship and critical eye.
 The course will be held in a studio with tables and a critique space.
 There is also access to Macintosh computers.
-Students will be given two half-day Italian language lessons and will visit the Siena city archives to see examples of letterforms dating as far back as 1100 AD.This course should meet most university requirements for three credits.
+Students will visit the Siena city archives to see examples of letterforms dating as far back as 1100 AD.This course should meet most university requirements for three credits.
 Students interested in credit should first check with their university.
 A syllabus is available upon request.

 *No Prerequisites, Open to all levels of experience.